 He was a long-time member of a playful jazz quintet Fanfan Tulipan (2009–2017) and a leader of a jazz quintet Emperor Penguin (2008–2011), his own first band.
 While living in the US, he put together a jazz septet, which performed live and recorded an EP.
 Jan or the bands he played in have been awarded multiple times in international music competitions (Mladi ladi jazz, Jazz Prix).

-Other projects he significantly contributed to include Al Nabi Wal Ghanyah (The Prophet and the Harlot), an epic crossover musical by Lebanese singer Nizar Fares, which was recorded in Los Angeles, New York City and Boston.
+Other projects he significantly contributed to as a composer/arranger include Al Nabi Wal Ghanyah (The Prophet and the Harlot), an epic crossover musical by Lebanese singer Nizar Fares, which was recorded in Los Angeles, New York City and Boston.
 He also worked with the band U-Prag and Czech directors Štěpán FOK Vodrážka, Jan Vejnar, Veronika Nastoupilova among others.

 Besides living in the US for two years, Jan lived in Valencia, Spain for another two years, composing a large flamenco–inspired cycle of music for a big band.